*THE SHOP’S VALUES* None really. If it moves and you want to buy it, then please make an offer. That will include the furniture and my mother.

 *IS COMMUNISM ALIVE & WELL IN DOLGELLAU?* The shop will seek to be participative (offers to help with the hoovering are appreciated always).
 This does not mean it is a zany or hippy kingdom, although love and world peace, long hair and beards, organic crap and shamanism may be encouraged.
 You can expect 10% discount if you have dreadz (cool), are a milk maid, or dig Miles Davis and can explain why.

-The shop, like all good lidos, has a no petting, diving or bombing policy.
-(Unless with the owner…)
+The shop, like all good lidos, has a strictly no petting, diving or bombing policy (unless with the owner… though French kissing in the age of covid is forbidden).

 illustrations © Christopher Vinz